-For the year ended September 30, 2022
+For the year ended September 30, 2023

-Net change in fund balances - total governmental funds \$ (232,588) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation exceeds capital outlay in the current period.
-(30,968) Some revenues not collected within 60 days after the close of the District's fiscal year-end are not considered as "available" revenue in the governmental funds.
+Net change in fund balances - total governmental funds \$ 679,011 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, \$58,011.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation/amortization expense (\$71,799).
+This is the amount by which depreciation/amortization exceeds capital outlay in the current period.
+(13,788) Some revenues not collected within 60 days after the close of the District's fiscal year-end are not considered as "available" revenue in the governmental funds.
 In the statement of net position, presented on full accrual basis, these revenues are recognized.
-28,593 Issuance of long-term debt is another financing source in the governmental funds, but increases long-term liabilities in the statement of net position.
-22,497 Other post-employment benefit liability is reported in the statement of activities when it is estimated to be earned.
+(95,025) Issuance of long-term debt provides current financial resources, \$52,766 while repayments consume current financial resources, (\$25,346).
+Neither has any effect on net position.
+(27,420) Other post-employment benefit liability is reported in the statement of activities when it is estimated to be earned.
 As it does not require the use of current financial resources, it is not reported as an expenditure in governmental funds until paid.
 This is the amount of other post-employment benefit liability reported in the statement of activities in the prior year that was paid in the current year.
-(605) Cash pension contributions reported in the funds were less than the calculated pension expense on the statement of activities and therefore decrease net position.
-(2,084) Compensated absences previously reported in the statement of activities used current financial resources and therefore, are reported as expenditures in governmental funds.
-(13,978) Change in net position of governmental activities \$ (229,133)
+(943) Cash pension contributions reported in the funds were less than the calculated pension expense on the statement of activities and therefore decrease net position.
+(78,041) Compensated absences are reported in the statement of activities when earned.
+As they do no trequire the use of current financial resources, they are not reported as expenditures on governmental funds until they have matured.
+This is the amount of the compensated absences reported in the statement of activities in the prior year that has matured in the current year.
+(15,286) Change in net position of governmental activities \$ 448,508